Making The Taliban Great Again - September 17th, Hour 3

 What's going on?

-Yeah, so I'm a 20-year-old college student and I'm in Illinois, as you said.
+Yeah, so I'm a 20-year-old college student, and I'm in Illinois, as you said.

-And I just want to say a couple points, basically surrounding just political ideals I'm experiencing and stuff that's being pushed on me from a day-to-day basis.
+And I just want to say a couple of points, basically surrounding just political ideals I'm experiencing and stuff that's being pushed on me from a day-to-day basis.

 But when Marxism, CTR, socialism, and all those ideologies are being taught as a positive, that's when I personally have an issue.

-And so actually I pulled one sentence from a textbook just so you and your audience can kind of get an idea.
+And so actually, I pulled one sentence from a textbook just so you and your audience can kind of get an idea.

 And so it reads, on January 12th, 2018, President Trump described Haiti and black countries in Africa as asshole countries.

-Because you're not the only student to ask me, how do you deal with indoctrination?
+Let me give you some advice because you're not the only student to ask me, how do you deal with indoctrination?

 How do you deal now?